microsoft/DialoGPT/README.md

 ## News ##

+***(Update 07/09/2022) Changes on the files.pushshift.io/reddit server caused our data generation pipeline to break.
+These problems have now been fixed, and the steps explained in the Data Preparation subsection below should work again.
+Data is generated in about 10 hours with 8 processes (`-j 8`), and 800GB of temporary disk space is needed.***

 ***(Update 06/23/2021) We have released a retrieval-augmented/grounded version of DialoGPT (RetGen), please check out the [RetGen repo](https://github.com/dreasysnail/RetGen)  and [RetGen paper](https://arxiv.org/abs/2105.06597)***

 ***(Update 05/20/2021) An awesome [video walkthrough](https://www.youtube.com/watch?v=Zo679MYoJns) on YouTube for DialoGPT by [Prakhar Mishra](http://wsl.iiitb.ac.in/prakhar-mishra/)***